 By seeing all the little tweeks given to each group many times I would pick up many details I did not see or realize before, even when it was a technique or position I had trained earlier in the day.
 This helped to give me a much deeper understanding of all the positions and techniques, knowing how and why they work or what's wrong when they don't work.
 When an instructor is teaching to a class his attention has to be divided for everyone, so each group just gets a fraction of his time.
 Watching the class from the outside, my eyes were constantly on the instructor seeing what he was showing so I felt like I was almost getting a private lesson on that technique.

 Even during the training sometimes I would feel I benefited far more from watching then participating.
 I would see guys that I would train with and certain things they would do to me, and I was able to see how other people dealt with those same situations that would frustrate me or give my problems.
 Even if I didn't see the answer many times I would get better insight into how to deal with the problems I was having.

-There will be many times throughout our journey where because of injury or just being worn out we can’t train but that doesn’t mean we cannot be learning and improving.
-All of us need to take time off here and there at some point, but the time off doesn’t have to be a massive roadblock in our progress.
-I always encourage my students anytime they have to take time off to make it a habit to just come and sit in on the class, besides seeing and hanging out with training partners and keeping the routine of going to the gym as part of the schedule there is a lot of learning and value to be had sometimes even more then then participating.
+There will be many times throughout our journey where because of injury or just being worn out we can't train but that doesn't mean we cannot be learning and improving.
+All of us need to take time off here and there at some point, but the time off doesn't have to be a massive roadblock in our progress.
+I always encourage my students anytime they have to take time off to make it a habit to just come and sit in on the class, besides seeing and hanging out with training partners and keeping the routine of going to the gym as part of the schedule there is a lot of learning and value to be had sometimes even more than participating.

 ***This is a cool post from BJEE about some of the guys who achieved their black belts in record time for those wondering what's possible.
 Some of these guys started jiu-jitsu with no grappling or martial arts experience and went from white belt to black belt in 3-4 years, so my journey was at a snails pace compared to these phenoms